 Protocol 4: Credit for Marsh Redfield Ratio - This protocol provides one time nutrient reduction credit for qualifying shoreline management practices that include vegetation.

 An individual shoreline management project may qualify for pollutant load reductions under one or more of the protocols, depending on its design and overall restoration approach.
 In cases when the shoreline management practice parameters are unavailable for the protocols recommended by the panel, such as in some planning efforts, historic projects, and/or nonconforming projects, The WTWG recommends that default reduction values be used.
 The default values are 137.0 (MD) or 84.0 (VA) TSS in lbs per foot per year (Table 5) and are based on the updated default values developed by the Stream Restoration Expert Panel “Schueler and Stack, 2014” at http://chesapeakestormwater.net/wp-content/uploads/downloads/2014/02/Stream_Panel_Report_Final_02062014_SHORT_Version.pdf.
+As discussed above, default values for TP and TN will be considered after the Modeling Work Group has had an opportunity to evaluate the availability/reactivity of TP and TN associated with shoreline sediments and the impact that nutrient crediting might have on TMDL accounting at the land-river segment.
+After this evaluation, the WTWG may be asked to approve a revised nutrient reduction credit for this practice.

 The difference between suggested reductions in the shoreline protocols and the stream protocols is due to the sediment delivery factor, which is not applied to TSS in the shoreline protocols because of the proximity of tidal shoreline areas to the bay.
 Also, the TSS is adjusted for average sand content as described in Section 5.2.1.
 The pollutant load reductions are available for five years and renewable upon field verification to ensure they are still working as designed.
 These protocols are based on the best available data as of March 2014.
 Additional research and management needs were identified in the panel’s review and are outlined in the report (Section 7 Future Research and Management Needs).
 The panel report’s recommendations should be updated every two years so that the latest science is incorporated in these management recommendations.

 Table 1.
 Summary of shoreline management pollutant load reduction for individual projects.